Australia: Questions surround Djokovic COVID exemption | DW | 05.01.2022

 Possible reasons for an exemption include having had an infection within the past six months.
 Djokovic had one known bout of COVID-19 in 2020.

-Djokovic, who is vying for a record 21st Grand Slam title with Roger Federer and Rafael Nadal, has voiced opposition to vaccines and has so far declined to give his vaccination status.
+Djokovic, who is vying for a record 21st Grand Slam title with Roger Federer and Rafael Nadal, has voiced opposition to vaccines and has so far declined to provide his vaccination status.

 tj/msh (AFP, Reuters)